LukeStampfli/EmbeddedFPSExample/docs-src/guide/client-login-system-part-2-and-lobby.md

 Ok so what does this do?
 We have a function SendJoinRoomRequest to ask the server to join a room with a given Name.
-The server can respond with a Accepted or a Denied answer.
-The denied request will contain new RoomDatas so that the rooms and available slots get refreshed and the accepted will just load the "Game" scene because it means we connected successfully.
+The server can respond with an Accepted or a Denied resposne.
+The Denied request will contain new RoomDatas so that the rooms and available slots get refreshed and the accepted will just load the "Game" scene because it means we connected successfully.

-Now we just need a way to call SendJoinRoomReques().
+Now we just need a way to call SendJoinRoomRequest().
 We will subscribe the function to the buttons in the list of rooms.
 To do that open the RoomListObject script and at the end of the Set function the following lines:
 ```csharp
 JoinButton.onClick.RemoveAllListeners();